Oriana Cinema: History

-The cinema, due to the acutely angled intersection on which the site was situated upon, created a visually striking design.
+The cinema, due to the acutely angled intersection on which the site was situated, created a visually striking design.
 The entrance foyer, lounge and stairways were unusual in their spherical design.
-The cinema featured a "floating" screen, a soundproof "crying room", to allow parents with crying babies to watch the movies and a "powder bar" in the women's lounge.
+The cinema featured a floating screen, a soundproof crying room to allow parents with crying babies to watch the movies, and a powder bar in the women's lounge.
 It was also unique in that it used ducted ventilation rather than air conditioning.

-The cinema remained under the management of Hoyts (Fremantle) Pty Ltd until the 1961 when it was bought by a consortium of stakeholders including Goldfields Pictures and City Theatres (owned by TVW).
+The cinema remained under the management of Hoyts (Fremantle) Pty Ltd until 1961 when it was bought by a consortium of stakeholders including Goldfields Pictures and City Theatres (owned by TVW).
 This was when it was given the name Oriana Cinema.
 In 1967 the cinema was renovated reducing the seating capacity to approximately 1,000 and in May 1968 a new 70 mm screen was installed.
 The last screening at the cinema occurred on 4 December 1971.

 The demolition was a speedy affair brought about by plans to widen High Street, and despite protest by community groups was effected within four weeks, in March 1972.
-The building built in its place is set back from the road considerably, with respect to its neighbour the Victoria Hall, as the road-widening plans never did come to fruition.
+The building built in its place is set back considerably from the road, with respect to its neighbour the Victoria Hall, as the road-widening plans never did come to fruition.